bGraebener/RegExpEngine/readme.md

 The application works in three steps.

 1. Rewrite the regular expression from infix notation to postfix notation using the shunting yard algorithm.
-1. Create NFAs for every sub fragment in the regular expression and assemble them to a single NFA (Thompsons' Algorithm).
+1. Create NFAs for every sub fragment in the regular expression and assemble them to a single NFA (Thompsons' construction).
 1. Check if the regular expression matches an input string.

 #### 3.1 Infix to Postfix
-The Thompson algorithm works best with regular expression that are written in postfix notation rather than in infix notation.
+The Thompson construction works best with regular expression that are written in postfix notation rather than in infix notation.

->>Example for infix notation: a.b.c The operators are between the the operands.\
+>>Example for infix notation: a.b.c -> The operators are between the the operands.\
 >>Postfix notation: ab.c.
 Here the operators come after the two operands.

 The advantage of the postfix notation is that brackets can be omitted if operators with lower precedence need to